AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IClassWithBaseClassReference/README.md

 IClassWithBaseClassReference Interface
 ======================================
-AutomationML 2.1 APIInterface class that defines methods and properties that apply to all classes which can be part of a class to class relation.
+Interface class that defines methods and properties that apply to all classes which can be part of a class to class relation.
 A class to class relation is also referred to as an inheritance relation.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)